Cohen-Or/cohen-or.github.io/posts/csm.md

 S_{CTA} = \sum_{k=1}^3 w_k u_k ​
 $$

-The model in [3] uses the CTA momentum signal as well as the interim MACD signals (ie. the values of $z_k$) for the past 1, 3,6 and 12-months periods along with normalized and raw return returns for the past 3, 6 and 12-months periods.
+The model in [3] uses the CTA momentum signal as well as the interim MACD signals (ie. the values of $$z_k$$) for the past 1, 3,6 and 12-months periods along with normalized and raw return returns for the past 3, 6 and 12-months periods.
 All together this results in a matrix of 22 features.
 We can implement it in Python using Pandas vectorized operations which allow efficient computation with fast execution as follows:
 ```python
 hl = lambda decay : np.log(0.5) / np.log(1-1/decay)
 macd = lambda S, L: data.Close.ewm(halflife=hl(S)).mean() -